-- Now, unless the new outlet is almost directly through the wall from the old outlet, you need to remove the old box.
-Most home boxes are fastened via two nails, just above and below the box, that are driven into the stud just to one side.
-The best way to remove the box from the wall is to reach just alongside with a metal cutting saw blade; a sawzall, jigsaw or even a bare hacksaw blade will do the trick.
+- Now, unless the new outlet will be almost directly through the wall from the old outlet, you need to remove the old box.
+Most home boxes are fastened with two nails, just above and below the box, that are driven into the stud just to one side.
+The best way to remove the box from the wall is to reach just alongside with a metal cutting saw blade (a sawzall, jigsaw, or even a bare hacksaw blade will do the trick).
 Cut the nails holding the box to the wall, but be aware that the wires entering the box are fastened to the same stud just above or below the box - make sure that you don't damage those wires, as such damage will likely require an electrician to re-wire that section of the house.

 - As you draw the box out of the wall, the wire(s) in it will need to pass through the slots in the rear of the box and exit the box.
 Different boxes have different methods of holding those wires; take a good look at what you will have to do to let them exit the box.
 Loosen a screw, perhaps, or simply work them gently out of slots in the back.